Tuicaodan/MSA-backend/README.md

 # GraphQL API endpoint for a React web app

-> This is a practice project to apply the combinations of GraphQL, MongoDB and DataLoader.
+> - This is a practice project to apply the combinations of GraphQL, MongoDB and DataLoader.
+> - You can find a live demo [_here_](https://youtagram-api.azurewebsites.net/graphql).

 ## Table of Contents